MarkoArg20/Fiba-Automation-Framework/README.md

 ## Trace report with Screenshot (also PlayWright taks screenshots of the scenario that was run on UI)

 ![alt text](sampleScreenshots/image-1.png)
-(this is an example of a submitted login with wrong email and correct password, where we expect validationand unathorized access )
+(this is an example of a submitted login with wrong email and correct password, where we expect validation and unathorized access )

 ## Sample Test Report sent on mail
 ![Playwright Report](sampleScreenshots/image.png)